ahsenbucak/Class6-Math-Stats-Module-Week14/README.md

 # Class6-Math-Stats-Module-Week14

-* download anaconda for free on your computers (https://www.anaconda.com/products/distribution)
+* Download anaconda for free on your computers (https://www.anaconda.com/products/distribution)
 * Download the above homework.ipynb file to your computer and open it in anaconda/jupyter
-* good luck !
+* Good Luck !